 - If your case involves injury to a dog, see When a Dog Is Injured or Killed

-Oregon follows the ancient and inhumane "one bite rule."
-(See The One Bite Rule and Legal Rights of Dog Bite Victims in the USA.)
-In this state, the owner of a dog is strictly liable for injuries caused by the dog only if the owner knows or has reason to know of the animal's dangerous propensities.
-Kathren v.
+If the victim cannot prove negligence or violation of an animal control law, generally the victim has to prove the elements required by the "one bite rule."
+(See The One Bite Rule and Legal Rights of Dog Bite Victims in the USA.
+Also see Kathren v.
 Olenik, 46 Or.App.
 713, 613 P.2d 69 (Or.App.
 1980); Westberry v.
 Blackwell, 282 Or 129, 133, 577 P2d 75 (1978); Chance v.
 Ringling Bros., 257 Or 319, 478 P2d 613 (1970).
 "If the owner knows or should have known the dog will bite a person he is charged with a duty to prevent the biting."
 Kathren, supra at p.
 723. "The general rule is that the owner of a dog or other domestic animal is strictly liable for injuries caused by the animal only if the owner knows or has reason to know of the animal's dangerous propensities."
 Westberry, supra.
 The court in Westberry referred to the formulation of this rule in the Restatement (Second) of Torts, § 509:

 "(1) A possessor of a domestic animal that he knows or has reason to know has dangerous propensities abnormal to its class, is subject to liability for harm done by the animal to another, although he has exercised the utmost care to prevent it from doing the harm.